ioBroker/ioBroker.docs/docs/en/admin/instances.md

 This column is only visible in expert mode!

 ### 13 - RAM limit
-Here you can specify how much main memory should be made available for the instance as a precaution.
+Here you can specify how much main memory the instance should be provided as a precaution.
 This amount of memory is then no longer available for other tasks and should not be selected too high, especially in systems with little memory.
-If the instance needs more memory temporarily, this will of course be allocated to it by the system, but will then be immediately released for the system.
+If the instance needs more memory temporarily, it will of course be allocated by the system but then immediately released for the system.
 During the time in which an instance requires more memory than it was reserved, the required memory is shown in red.

 This column is only visible in expert mode!